steqeq/0000/docs/how_to/manage_install/install_linux.md

 **Example:** If the system is running the Linux kernel version `5.15.0-41-generic`, you must install the identical versions of Linux-headers and development packages.
-Refer to the [Kernel Information]() section to check the system's kernel version.
+Refer to {ref}`check-kernel-info` on to how to check the system's kernel version.

 To check the `kernel-headers` and `linux-modules-extra` package versions,